puppetlabs/puppetlabs-windows_eventlog/README.md

 ##Module Description

-The purpose of this module is to manage each of the windows event logs, including the size, rotation and retention
+The purpose of this module is to manage each of the Windows event logs, including the size, rotation and retention

 ##Setup